numberplates/plateit-api-docs/objects/company-plate-type.md

-# Company Plate Type
+# CompanyPlateType

 `https://data.plateit.co.uk/v3/plate-types`

 Any plate type you can think of can be catered for, as long as you can provide an appropriate print file for it.

 > Plate types can be delegated to other companies to fulfil on your behalf.
 However, the delegated company must have a plate type with an *identical* `reference` for this relationship to be recognised.
 The dimensions and weight will be inherited from their settings and not yours.
+See the [delegation guide](/delegations/introduction.md) for more information.

 ## Data References